 The role of Coaching

-After looking at those elements, I like to say that coaching (and subordinating teaching to learning) is about mediating thinking and generating awareness so that people can take control of their learning and be self-directed.
+After looking at those elements, I’d like to say that coaching (and subordinating teaching to learning) is about mediating thinking and generating awareness so that people can take control of their learning and be self-directed.

 I appreciate the instructional coaching approach of Dr. Knight who talks about “pre-contemplation” as a phase when teachers have no idea how their teaching looks like.
 Therefore he suggests to videotape a class and then have the teacher watch herself/himself.
 The results are very encouraging because in the process of “mirroring” through video-taping, the teacher becomes aware of her/his teaching practice and can more easily start the coaching process based on observations and the teacher will develop a goal, with the help of the coach who asks questions and guides the teacher towards what she/he thinks he/she wants to work on.
 Through the process of mediating thinking and making the teacher aware of strengths and weakness, it becomes so much easier to come up with a goal and take ownership of it.

-For instance, while it’s important to send out surveys and questionnaires at times, I am always a bit skeptical about the degree of reality because people respond to survey and “state” their perception but those perceptions do not always represent the reality.
+For instance, while it’s important to send out surveys and questionnaires at times, I am always a bit skeptical about the degree of reality because people respond to surveys and “state” their perception but those perceptions do not always represent the reality.

 Personalizing Professional Development using goal settings (in the context of coaching) becomes more reliable in terms of analysis data and measuring progress.
 This will generate authentic engagement, not “compliance” and free the teacher from being told what to do!